Payday loan alternative could save Aussies thousands

-Speckle is an online cash loan backed by NAB for amounts up to $2000.
+Speckle is an online cash loan backed by the National Australia Bank for amounts up to $2000.

-Good Shepherd Microfinance CEO Adam Mooney it is a low-cost alternative to traditional payday loans.
+Adam Mooney, CEO of Good Shepherd Microfinance, one of Australia's largest microfinance organisations, says it is a low-cost alternative to traditional payday loans.

 "In most cases, Speckle loans are up to 50% cheaper than other small cash loans.
-Most lenders charge the maximum fees allowed by law.”
+Most lenders charge the maximum fees allowed by law," Mooney says.

 Speckle fees include a 10% establishment fee and 2% monthly fee compared to the market norm of 20% and 4%.

-Repayment options range from three months to one year, and can be repaid early with no extra fees.
+Repayment options range from just three months up to one year, and can be repaid early with no extra fees, says Mooney.